portable-content/typescript-sdk/docs/STYLING_SYSTEM.md

 # Styling System

-The Portable Content SDK v0.2.0 introduces a comprehensive styling system that enables framework-agnostic styling with support for multiple styling approaches.
+The Portable Content SDK v0.3.0 includes a comprehensive styling system that enables framework-agnostic styling with support for multiple styling approaches.

 ## Overview